766th Independent Infantry Regiment (North Korea): Landing at Imwonjin

 Around 04:00 on June 25, NK 5th Division attacked ROK 10th Regiment's forward positions.
-Three hours later, the 766th Regiment landed two battalions using motor and sail boatsat the village of Imwonjin.
+Three hours later, the 766th Regiment landed two battalions using motor and sail boats at the village of Imwonjin.
 Villagers were used to organize supplies.
 One battalion headed into the T'aebaek Mountains and the other advanced north toward Samcheok.
 The ROK 8th Division, under attack from the front and rear, requested reinforcements but the general North Korean offensive along the 38th parallel meant there were none.

 The ROK 21st Regiment, 8th Division's southernmost unit, moved to counter the amphibious attack.
 The regiment's 1st Battalion moved from Bukp'yong into the Okgye area; it, with local police and militia forces, ambushed forward elements of the 766th, and drove back the 766th Regiment's northern advance.
 Another 766th Regiment battalion took Bamjae and blocked one of the 8th Division's main supply routes.
 A moderately effective civilian militia reinforced ROK troops.
 The ROK 8th Division withdrew on June 27 under pressure from the attacks and breakdowns in communication.
 The ROK eastern flank was forced back as the ROK 6th Division also retreated.
 The 766th Regiment had established a bridgehead and disrupted communications in the initial attack.